The Measurable difference.

 The Basics of Power Analysis in OXYGEN

-As it is not possible to use the STAR configuration in our case, we proceed with the DELTA configuration.
-The type of configuration you choose should not influence the measurement results.
-When you use the DELTA configuration, our measurement software will recalculate the phase-to-phase voltages and you can see the STAR voltages as well.
+The type of configuration does not influence the measurement results.
+When you use a DELTA configuration, our measurement software will recalculate the phase-to-phase voltages and output the STAR voltages as well.
+For the remaining text, we assume the implementation of a DELTA configuration.

-To measure high current values, you have to scale the current transducer in OXYGEN.
-Depending if the current transducer has a voltage or current output, different measurement modules can be used.
-For a current transducer (e.g. LEM IN 500) you need to know the number of secondary turns to configure it in OXYGEN.
-You can find the value in the datasheet.
-Open the setup of the module the current transducer is connected to.
-Then enter the number of secondary turns in the field Scaling.
-That’s the whole configuration work you have to do prior to using a current transducer in OXYGEN.
+To measure high current values, you must scale the current transducer in OXYGEN.
+Depending on whether the current transducer has a voltage or current output, you can utilize different measurement modules.
+For instance, when dealing with a current transducer like the LEM IN 500, you require the number of secondary turns necessary for configuration within OXYGEN.
+You can locate this value in the datasheet.
+When you access the setup of the module, input the number of secondary turns into the scaling field.
+This constitutes the entire configuration process necessary before employing a current transducer in OXYGEN.

 If you have different current transducers or use your current transducer for every measurement task, you can also set it up as a sensor in the sensor database.
 There you can store sensors and their configuration for use whenever needed.
 This saves valuable time during the system configuration.